Château Angélus Saint-Emilion 2015 - 1er Grand Cru Classé A

 About the estate:

-Promoted to the top tier of Saint-Émilion’s First Growths in the 2012 classification, no other château has climbed so far up the Bordeaux hierarchy in such a short time.
-This remarkable rise, achieved over two decades, is the work of Hubert de Boüard, a modern winemaker, skilled communicator, and international consultant—a key figure in local and national wine industry bodies.
-2013 saw the complete renovation and beautification of the winery, now crowned by a spectacular carillon.
-After restructuring the family estate’s vineyard parcels, giving it every advantage to reach the appellation’s highest standards of quality, Hubert de Boüard is stepping down.
+Promoted to the top four of the First Growths in the latest Saint-Émilion classification in 2012, no other château has climbed so far up the Bordeaux hierarchy in such a short time.
+This remarkable rise, achieved over two decades, is the work of Hubert de Boüard, a modern winemaker, master communicator, and international consultant—a key figure in local and national wine industry circles.
+In 2013, the winery underwent a complete renovation and enhancement, now crowned by a spectacular carillon.
+After restructuring the family estate’s vineyard parcels, giving it every advantage to reach the appellation’s highest quality standards, Hubert de Boüard is stepping down.
 In 2017, Thierry Grenié-de Boüard joined Stéphanie de Boüard-Rivoal at the helm of the château.
-The eighth generation is taking the reins and making significant changes.
+The eighth generation is taking the reins and significantly shifting the landscape.
 Angélus exemplifies the best of the formal and sophisticated perfection found in today’s great Bordeaux wines.
 Ten kilometers from Angélus, a new winery will be used for the vinification of Carillon and N°3, the second and third wines, each with their own dedicated plots.
 With the 2021 vintage, the château will officially obtain its organic certification.

 Wine Spectator